I could have focused on superfoods, wild foods and super-nutrition but I have an alternative title for this rave …

 However, these hunters were clicking along at 37kph (around 23mph).
 Compare this to the World record holding sprinter, Jamaican, Usain Bolt who had state-of-the-art running shoes and clothing, a specially designed running track, a commitment to years of training and a special diet to enhance his performance.
 Usain peaked at the 60m mark during his 100m sprint at 42kph (26mph).
 Our IA hunters probably also ran at 37kph for a lot longer than the 9.53 seconds that Usain lasted and the runner on the outside edge of the mudflat had to run a little faster than his mates.
 Just to keep up he topped 45kph, at least on that bend.

 The reason IAs could manage this feat of performance was described by MacAllister as due to their greater muscle bulk (longer, thicker muscle fibres, exercised more often and more strenuously than we do today).
-The point MacAllister did not explain was that this muscle mass, if it indeed existed and this super-human performance was supported by their wild food diet.
+The point he did not appreciate was that this muscle mass, if it indeed existed and this super-human performance was supported by their wild food diet.
 Components in their diet provided sustained energy, allowed for greater prolonged energy expenditure or stamina and aided in a speedy recovery so if they lost their first target, they could chase another attempted kill.